daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/us006/01.requirements-engineering/Readme.md

 >	Fleet manager fills in all the fields for vehicle registration.

->   Each vehicle is characterized by having a brand, model, type, tare, gross weight, current km, registration date, acquisition date, maintenance/check-up frequency (in Kms) and plate.
+>   Each vehicle is characterized by having a brand, model, type, tare, gross weight, current km, registration date, acquisition date, maintenance/check-up frequency and plate.

 **From the client clarifications:**